chooper/charleshooper.net/source/_posts/2009-12-04-auto-type-juggling-and-unsanitized-input.md

 is blindly handing off string pointers to strtod() and if the type conversion fails it will retain the type of whatever the variable was last.
-This isn’t PHP’s fault, it’s the *developer’s responsibility* to make sure the data he is using is properly sanitized!
+This isn’t PHP’s fault, it’s the *developer’s responsibility* to make sure that the data they are using is properly sanitized!

 The best real-world example I can give about this bug was a series of exploits in the web-based RPG [Bootleggers][2] last round.
 One of the